Four Walls and a Roof: Plot

-Gareth and the other remaining Terminus members taunt Bob as they eat his leg.
+Gareth and the other remaining Terminus members taunt Bob as they eat his left leg.
 Gareth expresses his anger towards Carol, who killed his mother, and states that they saw Carol and Daryl drive off together as they were approaching the church.
 They had planned to capture and eat Rick and the rest of his group, but Gareth says Bob will "do just fine."
 Bob starts laughing, and tells them that he was bitten the previous day.
 The Terminus group starts panicking, fearing they will turn.
 Gareth knocks out Bob to stop his hysterical laughter.

 At the church, as they realize that Bob, Carol, and Daryl are missing, Sasha confronts Father Gabriel about their whereabouts.
 Gabriel cannot answer, but this leads to Rick questioning him about the fate of his congregation.
 Gabriel is forced to admit that when the apocalypse started, he had locked his congregation out of the church and allowed them to be killed by walkers.

 The group hears a noise outside, and finds Bob there, having been left there by the Terminus group.
 Bob tells them about his bite mark, Gareth, and Carol and Daryl's absence, and Gareth's presence nearby.
 Rick wants to stay until Carol and Daryl return, but Abraham refuses to risk Eugene's life.
 Glenn convinces Abraham to stay 12 more hours and promises to leave with him should Carol and Daryl not return by then.
 The group prepares to defend against Gareth, and Sasha instructs Tyreese to watch Bob and prepare to stab his head with a knife should he die.